Paul Altieri | Updated January 5, 2023

 Rolex has always been at the top of the top in terms of quality, but not every creation that leaves its doors will have to cost you an arm and a leg.
-While more in-demand pieces like the Daytona and most recent Pepsi bezel GMT-Master II are still commanding a steep premium, there are others that can be had for a relative bargain.
-This is something you may want to consider when looking at the different Rolex price points.
+While more in-demand pieces like the Daytona and most recent Pepsi bezel GMT-Master II are still commanding a steep premium, there are others that can be had for a relative bargain for both mens and women timepieces.

 At Bob's, we firmly believe there is a Rolex for every luxury collector's budget, and the best place to look is our huge catalog of watches.
 Here, we'll also show you some of the Rolex watches that you can expect to find within each price range.

 Even under five grand, you can find an interesting selection of pre-owned and vintage Rolex watches.
 They’ll mostly be cased in steel, and more often than not, these watches will be a bit more on the compact side (often 34-36mm case diameters).

-Once you get north of $5k, a good number of Rolex classics are in the running.
+Once you get north of $6k, a good number of Rolex classics are in the running.
 Your options significantly expand to include those with larger case sizes (39+mm), and occasionally you’ll see two-tone models in the running, in addition to those with stainless steel cases.

 Once you get north of $10k even more options open up, including a few pieces that are in especially high demand on the retail market these days.
 In this price range, you also start getting some really unique and fun options.